 Windy conditions are expected across the Gulf Coast late Tuesday.

-A High Wind Watch has been issued for sustained winds of 30 to 40 miles per hour with gusts up to 50 mph.
+A High Wind Warning has been issued until 6 a.m.
+Wednesday for sustained winds of 30 to 40 miles per hour with gusts up to 50 mph.

 The strong southerly winds come ahead of a line of storms Tuesday night into early Wednesday morning.
 The Storm Prediction Center has placed most of Southeast Louisiana and South Mississippi under an “Enhanced Risk” for severe weather, which is threat level 3 out of 5 on their scale.